baffelli/icos-cities-pipeline/README.md

   - Applies CO2/H2O calibration for Picarros in DUE, HAE, PAY, RIG (e.g. CO2_DRY_CAL)
 - Compute_NABEL_Picarro_CO2_WET.r **CronJob**
   - Computes CO2_WET_COMP for tables NABEL_DUE, NABEL_HAE, NABEL_PAY and NABEL_RIG
+  - As the Picarros in HAE, PAY and RIG measures air that is dried before the measuring cell (since early 2020), meteo measurements (T,RH,P) from NABHAE, PAY and NABRIG are required for the computation of H2O.

 Miscellaneous:
 - AddCantonNameToTableLocation.r